nicolas1998v/KivaCapstoneProject/README.md

 -  Are lenders concerned by default or delinquency rates when deciding whether to fund a loan or not?

 Kiva has data about each borrowers microfinancial bank, more specifically:
-  - their default rates, or the percentage of ended loans which have failed to repay (measured in dollar volume, not units).
+ 1. Default rates, or the percentage of ended loans which have failed to repay (measured in dollar volume, not units).
-  - delinquency rates, or the amount of late payments divided by the total outstanding principal balance Kiva has with the bank.
+ 2. Delinquency rates, or the amount of late payments divided by the total outstanding principal balance Kiva has with the bank.

  These are two indicators describing a banks quality when paying back the loan to the lenders, which impact the lenders welfare.